 Genus Oryza consists of 24 species (22 wild + 2 cultivated).
-Based on their genome they characterized to 10 groups of following combination AA, BB, CC, BBCC, CCDD, EE, FF, GG, HHJJ and KKLL.
+Based on their genome they characterized 10 groups of the following combination AA, BB, CC, BBCC, CCDD, EE, FF, GG, HHJJ, and KKLL.
 Out of 22 wild four are tetraploid, remaining 18 and the two cultivated are diploid.
 Of the two cultivated species, O. sativa (2n = 24, AA), more commonly referred to as "Asian rice," produces high yields and is grown all over the world, whereas O. glaberrima (2n = 24, AA), more commonly referred to as "African rice," produces low yields and is grown in a small portion of West Africa (Mondal and Henry, 2018).
 Further, the O. sativa is partitioned into three significant geological races: javanica, indica, and japonica (Balu) The plant's ability to adapt to a variety of climatic and environmental conditions is made possible by the genus's extensive genetic diversity.
 However, habitat destruction, climate change, and the use of genetically homogeneous, high-yielding modern varieties are destroying this genus's genetic diversity.
 Notably, gene banks contain a significant amount of conserved diversity that is extremely rich and impressive.

 There are more than 132,000 available accessions maintained at the International Rice Gene bank, as of December 2019 (CGIAR genebanks, 2012-2021).
 This includes rice cultivars, wild relatives, and genera-related species.
-The genebank contains the world's largest collection of rice genetic diversity.
-Nations from everywhere the world send their rice to IRRI for safety's sake, and for sharing for the normal public great.
-Similarly National gene bank of India situated at NBPGR have 1,17,550 accessions of cultivated rice and 367 acessions of O. rufipogon and 792 accessions of O. nivara (Base collection in NGB, ICAR-NBPGR, 2023).
+The gene bank contains the world's largest collection of rice genetic diversity.
+Nations from everywhere the world send their rice to IRRI for safety's sake, and for sharing with the normal public great.
+Similarly National gene bank of India situated at NBPGR has 1,17,550 accessions to cultivated rice and 367 accessions of O. rufipogon and 792 accessions of O. nivara (Base collection in NGB, ICAR-NBPGR, 2023).

 The wild species are grass-like plants that are shattering in nature.
-They are weedy, have inferior morphological characteristics such as growth habit, height, flowering, leaf size, a poor plant type, poor grain characteristics, and low grain yield.
+They are weedy and have inferior morphological characteristics such as growth habit, height, flowering, leaf size, a poor plant type, poor grain characteristics, and low grain yield.
 Despite their weedy nature, these wild species are important genetic resources of useful genes/QTLs for tolerance to major biotic (diseases, insects), abiotic (drought, salinity, heat), yield-related traits like weed-competitive ability, new source of cytoplasmic male sterility (CMS), and other traits related to rice improvement.